USCGC Robert Ward: Operational history

 Robert Ward was damaged by Hurricane Michael as she proceeded from the Caribbean Sea to Los Angeles, California.
 She arrived at Los Angeles on 31 October 2018.
 After completing her sea trials, Robert Ward was commissioned at San Francisco, California on 2 March 2019.

 On 10 February 2019, during Robert Ward's first operational patrol the crew responded to an Emergency Position Indicating Radio Beacon distress call near Torrey Pines, California.
 Robert Ward arrived on scene within minutes and located three hypothermic people (two adults and one child) clinging to the hull of an overturned sail boat.
-The crew of Robert Ward rescued all three individuals, provided EMS and transported survivors to San Diego, California.
+The crew of Robert Ward rescued all three individuals, provided emergency medical services and transported survivors to San Diego, California.

 On 29 August 2019, Robert Ward returned to Coast Guard Base Los Angeles Long Beach from her first Eastern Pacific Patrol with 2,800 lb of seized cocaine.
 The cocaine was estimated to be worth $38.5 million.
 Robert Ward was credited with the second largest cocaine seizure and disruption of any Coast Guard Fast Response Cutter in the fleet.

 On 13 November 2019, Robert Ward assisted a mariner in distress on board a homemade sailing vessel after a five-month journey across Pacific Ocean from Japan.
 The crew of Robert Ward provided food, water and various essential supplies.
 Robert Ward towed the vessel to waters offshore Port Hueneme, California.
 The vessel was subsequently towed to the nearest safe haven by another Coast Guard vessel.

 On 28 July 2020, Robert Ward was conducting a pursuit of a non-compliant vessel that had traveled across the U.S.-Mexico Maritime Boundary line into U.S. Territorial Waters.
 During the pursuit, persons on board the vessel were seen throwing bags overboard.
 Soon after, the vessel completely capsized sending all 14 people into the water.
 All 14 people were immediately recovered from the water and apprehended by Robert Ward.
 The crew of Robert Ward were also able to recover backpack style packages containing 82 pounds of methamphetamine.